jkmackie/confusion_matrix_visualization/README.md

 ### Advanced Use Case:
 Here is a scenario where we are predicting one of seven classes: [1,2,3,4,5,6,7].
 The benefit of plotting percentages and counts side-by-side is illustrated.
 In "Normalized", we see Class 6 predictions are less accurate than the first glance at "Counts".
 Otherwise, we have to review the whole Class 6 row in "Counts" to realize accuracy is lower.

 We also see the model is weak at successfully predicting Classes 1-3.
-For example, The model often predicts  the True Class 2 is Class 1 and vice-versa.
+For example, the model often predicts  the true Class 2 is Class 1 and vice-versa.

 **Confusion Matrix Shows Model Tuning Issues:**
 ![Alt text](images/seven-labels-circled.PNG)